vcync/modv.vcync.gl/docs/v3/guide/media.md

 ### GIF and Video processing

-Videos and GIFs will automatically be processed by [ffmpeg](https://www.ffmpeg.org/) to make sure they can be used within modV - your original files will not be processed, but copied and then processed.
+Videos and GIFs are automatically processed by [ffmpeg](https://www.ffmpeg.org/) to make sure they're compatible with modV - your original files are not processed, but copied and then processed.

-**@todo: Create a mechanism to avoid automatic processing**

 ---